apache/cordova-docs/www/docs/en/dev/guide/platforms/android/plugin.md

 ```

 It is important to note that the above methods should only be used if your
-plugin launches an Activity for a result and should only restore the state
+plugin launches an [Activity][ref-activity] for a result and should only restore the state
 necessary to handle that Activity result.
 The state of the plugin will *NOT* be
 restored except in the case where an Activity result is obtained that your
-plugin requested using the CordovaInterface's `startActivityForResult()` method
+plugin requested using the `CordovaInterface`'s `startActivityForResult()` method
 and the Cordova Activity was destroyed by the OS while in the background.

 As part of `onRestoreStateForActivityResult()`, your plugin will be passed a
 replacement CallbackContext.
 It is important to realize that this
 CallbackContext *IS NOT* the same one that was destroyed with the Activity.
 The
 original callback is lost, and will not be fired in the javascript application.
-Instead, this replacement CallbackContext will return the result as part of the
+Instead, this replacement `CallbackContext` will return the result as part of the
 `resume` event that is fired when the application resumes.
 The payload of the
 `resume` event follows this structure: